<< ARI Watch

 “Objectivism is the philosophy for living on Earth.
 Carl’s contributions to it are immense — stunning !
 It is possible that third behind only Ayn Rand and Leonard Peikoff, he has done more to advance Objectivism than any other individual.
 So, that’s why I say Carl Barney is a hero.”

 Barney’s donations are irrelevant to the issue at hand: whitewashing his involvement in Scientology and whitewashing Scientology itself.
 But if we do consider his funding of organized Objectivism, what did it accomplish?
 Much of what they used the money for was wrong or out and out evil.
 During the run-up to the Iraq War, ARI and associates engaged in a massive propaganda effort to get people to support the invasion; now their target is Iran.
 They support government institutionalized torture.
-They promote open borders and work to make whites a small minority among a majority of migrants from Asia and Africa; then broadcast the transparent lie that the result will be a pleasant country with more people who vote for capitalism.
+They promote open borders and work to make whites a small minority among a majority of migrants from Asia and Africa; then broadcast the transparent lie that the result will be a pleasant country and with more people who vote for capitalism.
 In their advertising the white male has practically disappeared.
 They promote the likes of Jason Hill, Richard Minns, and Nat Turner.
 They call Trump voters incipient fascists.
 Etc. This advances your life?
 This is Objectivism?

 -oOo-